tfenster/end2end/source/_posts/2020-11-22-easily-calculate-azure-cost-with-a-deno-cli-application.md

 GET https://prices.azure.com/api/retail/prices?$filter=productName eq 'Virtual Machines Edsv4 Series' and skuName eq 'E4ds v4'
 {% endhighlight %}

 to get prices for the E4ds v4 VM size.
 As you can see, the API allows anonymous requests and you need to use standard OData filters to get the results you want, in this case prices for VMs in the Edsv4 series and particularly the E4ds v4 size.
-If the `skuName` is unique, you could also remove the `productName` filter, but during my tests I often good more results than expected with only the `skuName`, so I would say it is a good practice to always keep the `productName` filter as well.
+If the `skuName` is unique, you could also remove the `productName` filter, but during my tests I often got more results than expected with only the `skuName`, so I would say it is a good practice to always keep the `productName` filter as well.
 To further narrow it down to you region and pricing model, you could do something like this

 {% highlight http linenos %}
 GET https://prices.azure.com/api/retail/prices?$filter=productName eq 'Virtual Machines Edsv4 Series' and skuName eq 'E4ds v4' and armRegionName eq 'westeurope' and priceType eq 'Consumption'